ZL-Audio/ZLEqualizer/README.md

 Once you have set up the environment, you can clone the ZL Equalizer code, populate all submodules, then configure & build the code.
 Please set:
 - the variable `ZL_JUCE_FORMATS` as a list of formats that you want, e.g., `"VST3;LV2"`.
+  - AAX plug-ins need to be digitally signed using PACE Anti-Piracy's signing tools before they will run in commercially available versions of Pro Tools.
 - the variable `ZL_EQ_BAND_NUM` as the number of bands, default 24 bands
+  - The plugins built with different `ZL_EQ_BAND_NUM` may NOT be compatible with each other.
 - the variable `KFR_ARCHS` as a list of SIMD instruction sets you want to dispatch
-  - If you are on x86_64, set it as `"sse2;avx;avx2"`
+  - If you are on x86_64, set it as `"sse2;avx;avx2"`.
-  - If you are on arm64, set it as `"neon64"`
+  - If you are on arm64, set it as `"neon64"`.
   - If you know the SIMD instruction sets (fully) supported by your CPU, set it as the one with the largest register size.
-For example, if your CPU supports SSE2 & SSE41 & AVX, set it as `"avx"`
+For example, if your CPU supports SSE2 & SSE41 & AVX, set it as `"avx"`.
+  - I would suggest excluding `avx512` even if it is supported by your CPU.
+- If there are multiple compilers on your OS, you may need to pass extra flags to maker sure that cmake uses `LLVM/Clang`.
+  - On Linux, you may pass `-DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++`.
+  - On Windows, you may pass `-DCMAKE_C_COMPILER=clang-cl -DCMAKE_CXX_COMPILER=clang-cl`.

 ```console
 git clone https://github.com/ZL-Audio/ZLEqualizer
 cd ZLEqualizer